 This collection contains Phillips's correspondence, personal and business papers, geological and literary works, and publications.
 Of particular note are Phillips's diaries, which contain personal and geological notes on Arkansas, Kentucky, Missouri, Montana, Nevada, New Jersey, Wisconsin, and Mexico, 1878-1885.
 The collection also includes Phillips's unpublished reports on mines and claims across the United States and his collection of geological atlases, surveys, maps, and charts.

-The Library acquired the collection in 1957.
+The Library purchased the collection in 1957.